This is the twelfth story in my series. It covers the year that Sam is in the Cage.

-Disclaimer: I own nothing of the Supernatural universe.
-I am borrowing them.
+Disclaimer: I do not own or have the rights to anything of the Supernatural universe.
+I am just playing in their sandbox.

 "You need to leave me the fuck alone… now," Dean spits out, his tone filled with an amount of hatred that just makes her scared and so sad it hurts.
 He doesn't ever talk to her like that.
 Never.
 But things have drastically changed in their lives recently and she understands.
 It hurts, but she understands.